 IMPORTANT NOTICE - THE LAW OFFICE OF GREG MONFORTON & PARTNERS IS NO LONGER ACCEPTING GADOLINIUM CASES.
-KINDLY REFER TO THE LAWYER REFERRAL SERVICE AS PROVIDED BY THE LAW SOCIETY OF UPPER CANADA: https://lso.ca/public-resources/finding-a-lawyer-or-paralegal.
+KINDLY REFER TO THE LAWYER REFERRAL SERVICE AS PROVIDED BY THE LAW SOCIETY OF ONTARIO: https://lso.ca/public-resources/finding-a-lawyer-or-paralegal.

 May 23, 2007The Food and Drug Administration said Wednesday it is asking manufacturers of certain contrast agents used in patients undergoing magnetic resonance imaging, or MRI scans, to place a black-box warning on the agents' packaging.

 The FDA said the warning, which would apply to five gadolinium-based contrast agents, including ones made by General Electric Co.'s health-care unit and a unit of Bayer AG, would state that patients with severe kidney insufficiency are at risk for developing a debilitating, and a potentially fatal, disease known as nephrogenic systemic fibrosis, or NSF.
 The FDA said the warning would also state that patients having a liver transplant or those with chronic liver disease are also at risk for developing NSF if they are experiencing kidney insufficiency of any

 Karen Riley, an FDA spokeswoman, said the agency has received 128 reports of NSF and noted that millions of Americans have been exposed to the contrast agents, making the overall risk of developing NSF very small.
 However, the risk of NSF for a person with severe kidney failure is about 4 out of 100 patients.